danpaul81/tanzu_terraform_aws/README.md

 Now you can create the portworx cluster.
 Sample yaml specs including your aws credentials (to create cloud drives) are placed in the home directory

+## 5. Create Portworx Spec
+When creating the portworx Spec select Cloud AWS and set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY Environment Variables with the according settings

 ## 5. Destroy Infrastructure
 Login to the bootstrap node and run the `delete-all-tanzu.sh` script